-In its earlier years, the Barn Theater stretched itself professionally by moving beyond
+In its earlier years, the Barn Theatre stretched itself professionally by moving beyond

 its own local stage.
 The theater took its shows on the road, throughout the South Valley,